CFP Exam Practice Questions & Study Tips

 CFP Exam Content Breakdown

-CFP Exam Content Breakdown provides an overview of the key areas covered in the exam, including General Principles of Financial Planning, Investment Planning, Retirement Savings and Income Planning, Risk Management and Insurance Planning, Tax Planning, Estate Planning, Psychology of Financial Planning, and Professional Conduct and Regulation.
+The CFP Exam Content Breakdown covers the key areas on the exam: General Principles of Financial Planning, Investment Planning, Retirement Savings and Income Planning, Risk Management and Insurance Planning, Tax Planning, Estate Planning, Psychology of Financial Planning, and Professional Conduct and Regulation.

 General Principles of Financial Planning (15%)